programminghistorian/ph-submissions/en/drafts/originals/interactive-data-visualization-dashboard.md

 [^1]: Stephen Lacy et al., “Issues and Best Practices in Content Analysis,” *Journalism &amp; Mass Communication Quarterly* 92, no. 4 (September 28, 2015): 791–802, https://doi.org/10.1177/1077699015607338.

+[^2]: Matthew Lombard, Jennifer Snyder‐Duch, and Cheryl Campanella Bracken.
+"Content Analysis in Mass Communication: Assessment and Reporting of Intercoder Reliability," *Human Communication Research* 28, no. 4 (2002): 587-604, https://doi.org/10.1111/j.1468-2958.2002.tb00826.x.

+[^3]: Kimberly A. Neuendorf, *The Content Analysis Guidebook* (Thousand Oaks: Sage, 2017).

+[^4]: Gross, Justin, and Dana Nestor.
+"Algorithmic Text Analysis: Toward More Careful Consideration of Qualitative Distinctions," in *Oxford Handbook of Engaged Methodological Pluralism in Political Science*, eds.
+Janet M. Box-Steffensmeier, Dino P. Christenson, and Valeria Sinclair-Chapman (Oxford Academic, 2023).

-[^2]: André Baltz, “What’s so Social about Facebook?
+[^5]: André Baltz, “What’s so Social about Facebook?
 Distant Reading of Swedish Local Government Facebook Pages, 2010-2017,” *International Journal of Strategic Communication* 17, no. 2 (February 15, 2023): 118, https://doi.org/10.1080/1553118x.2022.2144324.

+[^6]: Sharon Murphy, “Neglected Pioneers: 19th Century Native American Newspapers,” *Journalism History* 4, no. 3 (1977): 79, https://doi.org/10.1080/00947679.1977.12066850.

+[^7]: Patty Loew and Kelly Mella, “Black Ink and the New Red Power: Native American Newspapers and Tribal Sovereignty,” *Journalism & Communication Monographs* 7, no. 3 (2005): 101, https://doi.org/10.1080/00947679.1977.12066850.

-[^3]: Hermann W. Haller, “Ethnic-Language Mass Media and Language Loyalty in the United States Today: The Case of French, German and Italian,” *WORD* 39, no. 3 (December 1988): 187, https://doi.org/10.1080/00437956.1988.11435789.
+[^8]: Hermann W. Haller, “Ethnic-Language Mass Media and Language Loyalty in the United States Today: The Case of French, German and Italian,” *WORD* 39, no. 3 (December 1988): 187, https://doi.org/10.1080/00437956.1988.11435789.

-[^4]: Andrew Hartman, “Language as Oppression: The English‐only Movement in the United States,” *Socialism and Democracy* 17, no. 1 (January 2003): 187–208, https://doi.org/10.1080/08854300308428349.
+[^9]: Andrew Hartman, “Language as Oppression: The English‐only Movement in the United States,” *Socialism and Democracy* 17, no. 1 (January 2003): 187–208, https://doi.org/10.1080/08854300308428349.

-[^5]: K. Viswanath and Pamela Arora, “Ethnic Media in the United States: An Essay on Their Role in Integration, Assimilation, and Social Control,” *Mass Communication and Society* 3, no. 1 (February 2000): 39–56, https://doi.org/10.1207/s15327825mcs0301_03.
+[^10]: K. Viswanath and Pamela Arora, “Ethnic Media in the United States: An Essay on Their Role in Integration, Assimilation, and Social Control,” *Mass Communication and Society* 3, no. 1 (February 2000): 39–56, https://doi.org/10.1207/s15327825mcs0301_03.

+[^11]: A virtual environment in Python is a self-contained directory that contains a specific version of Python and a set of libraries.
+It allows you to manage dependencies for different projects separately, ensuring that changes in one project do not affect others.
+This is especially useful for maintaining consistent development environments and avoiding conflicts between package versions.

-[^6]: An additional option is [ArcGIS](https://www.arcgis.com/index.html).
+[^12]: An additional option is [ArcGIS](https://www.arcgis.com/index.html).

-[^7]: If you need more computing power and greater RAM, especially for a heavily used web application that is based on a large dataset, you may need to pay Render a certain fee.
+[^13]: If you need more computing power and greater RAM, especially for a heavily used web application that is based on a large dataset, you may need to pay Render a certain fee.
 At the time of writing, other options that can be used to host dynamic web applications (instead of static sites) include [PythonAnywhere](https://www.pythonanywhere.com/), [Dash Enterprise](https://dash.plotly.com/dash-enterprise), [Heroku](https://devcenter.heroku.com/), [Amazon Web Services](https://aws.amazon.com/), and [Google App Engine](https://cloud.google.com/appengine).
 If you want to host your own server, or you have someone at your institution who can help you set up a dedicated server, the general approach to take is to find ways to deploy Flask apps (e.g., via [Apache2](https://ubuntu.com/server/docs/web-servers-apache)).

-[^8]: To download the data for RQ2, I have provided [the script here](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/interactive-data-visualization-dashboard/rq2-download.py).
+[^14]: If you wonder how to download the data for RQ2, I have provided [the script here](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/interactive-data-visualization-dashboard/rq2-download.py).
 The key step is to retry a query if there is an error returned by the server.
 This is probably due to the restriction that Chronicling America sets on how many requests in a given period can be sent to the server for downloads.
 No matter what your data demand is, always follow the rule set by the server and respect other users.

-## Bibliography

-Baltz, André.
-“What’s so Social about Facebook?
-Distant Reading of Swedish Local Government Facebook Pages, 2010-2017,” *International Journal of Strategic Communication* 17, no. 2 (February 15, 2023): 113–133, https://doi.org/10.1080/1553118x.2022.2144324.

-Haller, Hermann W. “Ethnic-Language Mass Media and Language Loyalty in the United States Today: The Case of French, German and Italian,” *WORD* 39, no. 3 (December 1988): 187–200, https://doi.org/10.1080/00437956.1988.11435789.

-Hartman, Andrew.
-“Language as Oppression: The English‐only Movement in the United States,” *Socialism and Democracy* 17, no. 1 (January 2003): 187–208, https://doi.org/10.1080/08854300308428349.

-Lacy, Stephen, Brendan R. Watson, Daniel Riffe, and Jennette Lovejoy.
-“Issues and Best Practices in Content Analysis,” *Journalism &amp; Mass Communication Quarterly* 92, no. 4 (September 28, 2015): 791–811, https://doi.org/10.1177/1077699015607338.

-Viswanath, K., and Pamela Arora.
-“Ethnic Media in the United States: An Essay on Their Role in Integration, Assimilation, and Social Control,” *Mass Communication and Society* 3, no. 1 (February 2000): 39–56, https://doi.org/10.1207/s15327825mcs0301_03.